QueenieCplusplus/Amor/README.md

 The host and path rules determine how your traffic will be directed.
 For example, you could direct video traffic to one backend and static traffic do another backend. (we pass it in this step.)

-* 6.1, click on "frontend config", and set up its properties.
+* 6.1, click on "frontend config", and set up its properties, and leave all value as default.

             Property	Value (type value or select option as specified) Protocol	HTTP
             IP version	IPv4
+            IP address	Ephemeral
+            Port	80

+* 6.2, click on "add frontend ip and port", and leave all value as default.

+            Property	Value (type value or select option as specified) Protocol	HTTP
+            IP version	IPv6
             IP address	Ephemeral
             Port	80